Linaro/lava/doc/content/admin/advanced-tutorials/remote-workers.md

   proxy settings by setting the [worker environment](https://docs.lavasoftware.org/lava/proxy.html#using-the-http-proxy) You can do this via this [XMLRPC API call](https://validation.linaro.org/api/help/#scheduler.workers.set_env).

+!!! note "Firewall"

-`Note: If the master instance is behind a firewall, you will need to create a port forwarding so that ports 80 and maybe 443 are open to the public.`
+    If the server instance is behind a firewall, you will need to create a port forwarding so that ports 80 and maybe 443 are open to the public.

 #### Configuration (advanced, for physical DUT purposes)